-In 2018 58 opportunities (13 undergraduate, 15 Honours and 30 Masters) are available for students who intend to commence with their first year of registration for full-time undergraduate, Honours and Masters study.
+In 2019, 50 opportunities (24 undergraduate, 16 honours and 10 master’s) are available for students who intend to commence with their first year of registration for full-time undergraduate, honours and master’s study.

-To be eligible to apply for The MasterCard Foundation Scholars Program at the University of Cape Town, applicants must meet the stated criteria as recorded in the Terms of Reference and Conditions of Award document for undergraduate applicants attached to this pack.
+To be eligible to apply for The Mastercard Foundation Scholars Program at the University of Cape Town, applicants must meet the stated criteria as recorded in the Terms of Reference and Conditions of Award documents for undergraduate applicants attached to this pack.

 Step 2: Collate the necessary supporting documents to strengthen your academic application